AnyChart/docs.anychart.com/Common_Settings/Labels.md

     .zIndex(chart.zIndex() + 1);                                // manage overlapping
 ```

-Using this settings will allow you to display chart like that:
+These settings will allow you to display chart the following way:

 {sample}AS\_Labels\_02{sample}